-Bytesafe is a package management platform that allows for a secure code supply chain.
+Bytesafe is a package management platform for a secure code supply chain.

-Hosting all your package dependencies in Bytesafe private npm registries enables continuous analysis, monitoring and scanning for potential issues.
+A firewall for dependencies with secure hosting of all your dependencies in private registries.
+Continuous analysis, monitoring and scanning for potential issues.
 Read more

-Software applications depend on both internal proprietary code as well as code developed by others (often open source).
+Software applications depend on both internal proprietary code as well as open source code developed by others.

 Like any other supply chain, all externally sourced code an application uses need to be managed in terms of availability, security, licensing etc to avoid business risks involved.

 Private & public packages included in Bytesafe are scanned for changes in composition, security & licenses compliance issues as well as compared to any Policies (rules) set in place.